saashqdev/saashq_docker/docs/single-compose-setup.md

 # Single Compose Setup

-This setup is a very simple single compose file that does everything to start required services and a saashq-bench.
+This setup is a very simple single compose file that does everything to start required services and a saashq-wrench.
 It is used to start play with docker instance with a site.
 The file is located in the root of repo and named `pwd.yml`.

 ## Services

-### saashq-bench components
+### saashq-wrench components

 - backend, serves gunicorn backend
 - frontend, serves static assets through nginx frontend reverse proxies websocket and gunicorn.